isomerpages/isomerpages-govtech/media/technews/_posts/2017-07-21-the-future-beckons-through-emerging-technologies.md

 Similarly, digital transformation is not just technology-led.
 It is also shaped by our imaginations, and more importantly, our ambitions.

 The future beckons!

----

-This commentary was contributed by Mr Ralph Haupter, President of Microsoft Asia and Corporate Vice President, Microsoft Corp.
-The views expressed are solely the contributor's own, and do not reflect any official position of GovTech.